fromorbonia/SynologyPHPSimplePhotoSlideshow/README.md

 ### Configuration

+This is a simple slideshow programme that is folder centric, so if you use folders to store and group your photos this is ideal.
-This is a simple slideshow programme that scans a directory for images and displays them in a random order.
+It scans a directory for images and displays them in a random order.

 The scanned directory can contain images or subdirectories containing images.